 Gout is a type of arthritis involving sudden pain, swelling and inflammation of the joints.

 Fortunately, a gout-friendly diet can help relieve its symptoms.

-Foods and drinks that often trigger gout attacks include organ meats, game meats, some types of fish, fruit juice, sugary sodas and alcohol.
+Foods and drinks that often trigger gout attacks include red meats, organ meats, some types of fish, fruit juice, sugary sodas, and alcohol.